Home Compare ENX.PA vs ICE

 Euronext N.V. vs Intercontinental Exchange: Which Stock Looks Stronger in 2026?

-Intercontinental Exchange leads structurally, with valuation as the clearest single gap between the two profiles.
-Euronext still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with Intercontinental Exchange carrying a narrow edge on growth.
+Euronext still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Euronext, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Intercontinental Exchange, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ENX.PA: STOXX 600, ICE: Russell 1000).